CodeShadowing95/alx-higher_level_programming/0x0A-python-inheritance/README.md

 0- get the list of available attributes and methods of an object</br>
 1- create a class MyList that inherits from list</br>
 2- Function that returns <code>True</code> if the object is exactly an instance of the specified class; otherwise <code>False</code></br>
+3- Function that returns <code>True</code> if the object is an instance of, or if the object is an instance of a class that inherited from, the specified class ; otherwise <code>False</code>